ZenoCoding/SkyblockShopBot/README.md

 # SkyblockShopBot

-This is a project for managing an online discord shop, which features many features.
-This github is **private, and will remain this way.**
+This is a project for managing an online discord shop, which includes many features that enhance the user as well as administrator experience.

 Main Features: